Key Points

 Does pet insurance cover conditions that cause broken nails?

-Pet insurance is designed to cover care for unexpected illnesses and accidents such as broken dog nails!
-Be sure to check with your provider or read over your policy if you’re unsure.
+Pet insurance is designed to help you afford the best possible care for unexpected illnesses and accidents, which can include broken dog nails.
+Be sure to check with your provider or read over your policy if you’re unsure of what’s covered.